lucasviola/lucasviola.github.io/_posts/2015-04-15-functional-programming-patterns.markdown

 3. Looping and Iterating: Recursion

-4. Dealing with Lists
-4.1.
-List traversing
-4.2 Accumulating
-4.3 Comprehensions

-4. Pattern Matching
-5.1 Pattern Matching on lists
-5.2.
-Generic Patterns: The Wild Card Pattern

-6. Types: Algebraic Data Types
+4. Types: Algebraic Data Types

-7. A tad about functors, monoids and monads
+5. A tad about functors, monoids and monads

-8. Bibliography and further reading
+6. Bibliography and further reading